The Benefice of

 A number of important symbols and actions will be used during the service itself:

-• The sign of the cross - the vicar will make the sign of the cross on your child's forehead.
+• The sign of the cross - a sign of the cross will be made on your child's forehead.
 This is like an invisible badge to show that Christians are united with Christ and must not be ashamed to stand up for their faith in him.

 • Water - the priest will pour water on your child's head.
 Water is a sign of washing and cleansing.
 In baptism it is a sign of being washed free from sin and beginning a new life with God.